 About six months ago, Dan Shusett from Tricolate introduced us to the idea of Wet Weiss Distribution — that is, using a Weiss distribution device to stir wet coffee grounds during brewing.
-It turns out that Wet Weiss Distribution is surprisingly effective — not basically in no-bypass brewers like the Tricolate, nevertheless also in conventional filter brewers like the V60.
+It turns out that Wet Weiss Distribution is surprisingly effective — not literally in no-bypass brewers like the Tricolate, but likewise in conventional filter brewers like the V60.

-On the other hand, using the fine needles of a Weiss distribution tool to stir the bloom or the slurry in your brewer can increase extraction without causing the brew time to slow down.
+On the other hand, using the fine needles of a Weiss distribution equipment to stir the bloom or the slurry in your brewer can increase extraction without causing the brew time to slow down.
 Wet Weiss can therefore give you increased extraction without an increased risk of channelling.
-So if you haven’t already adopted this procedure for your filter coffee, then you needs to probably give it a try.
+So if you haven’t already adopted this recipe for your American coffee, then you must probably give it a try.

-Naturally, although, our experiments didn’t end there.
-The Weiss Distribution Technique was, after all, invented for espresso — why wouldn’t Wet Weiss work for espresso coffee as well?
+Naturally, though, our experiments didn’t end there.
+The Weiss Distribution Technique was, after all, invented for espresso coffee — why wouldn’t Wet Weiss work for espresso as well?

 The answer is that it doesn’t.
-In reality, it was a disaster.
+Actually, it was a disaster.
 First of all, there are some practical difficulties: For example, have you ever tried tamping wet coffee?
 It isn’t easy!
-But even when we solved these problems, we found that the Wet Weiss process brewed it more or less impossible to brew a tasty espresso.
+But even when we solved these problems, we found that the Wet Weiss procedure crafted it more or less impossible to brew a tasty espresso.

-However, using Wet Weiss in espresso did raise some interesting questions about what occurs inside an espresso puck when we tamp, and how preinfusion and ‘blooming’ work in espresso coffee.
-It likewise suggests one reason why high humidity conditions can cause such problems for baristas.
+However, utilizing Wet Weiss in espresso did raise some interesting questions about what takes place inside an espresso coffee puck when we tamp, and how preinfusion and ‘blooming’ work in espresso coffee.
+It also means one reason why high humidity conditions can cause such problems for baristas.

 Wet Weiss and Jamming

-As with all our best and wildest experiments, our investigation of Wet Weiss for espresso began with a conversation with multidisciplinary industrial scientist Professor Abbott.
+As with all our perfect and wildest experiments, our investigation of Wet Weiss for espresso coffee began with a conversation with multidisciplinary industrial scientist Professor Abbott.
 He shown that adding some water before tamping might allow us to pack the bed of coffee more tightly together.

 Loose powders can flow, in a similar way to a liquid.
 Under certain conditions, the particles in a powder can form structures, such as arches, that ‘jam’, or block the flow.